Skip to content

 Expert Perspective

-Dr. James Mitchell, a senior physiotherapist with 20 years of experience, puts it this way: “Cost transparency in healthcare is crucial.
-Mobile physio services like HealthNextDoor are actually making physiotherapy more accessible, not more expensive.
-When you consider the total cost of care (including patient time, transport, and outcomes), mobile delivery often provides better value.”
+Dr. James Mitchell, a senior physiotherapist with 20 years of experience, puts it this way: “Mobile physio services like HealthNextDoor are actually making physiotherapy more accessible.
+When you consider the total picture, including patient time, transport challenges, and outcomes, mobile delivery often provides better value and better results.”

 Pro Tip from the Field